Spin Calogero-Moser models on symmetric spaces: Introduction

 \subsection{1}

 Calogero-Moser models are integrable Hamiltonian systems describing interacting one-dimensional many particle systems\footnote{Calogero and Moser introduced systems with rational potential corresponding to the root system of type $A_n$.
 Sutherland \cite{Suth} generalized them to trigonometric potentials.
 Olshanetsky and Perelomov extended these models to arbitrary root systems, see \cite{OP} for an overview of Calogory-Moser systems.
-See also the collection \cite{CMbook} fro more recent developments.} \cite{Ca}\cite{Mo}.
+See also the collection \cite{CMbook} for more recent developments.} \cite{Ca}\cite{Mo}.

-Spin Calogero-Moser systems appeared as generalizations of these models involving extra degrees of freedom which are usually interpreted as "spin variables" \cite{GH} and were initially called Euler-Calogero-Moser systems since they can be considered as an Euler top interacting with Calogero-Moser system.
+Spin Calogero-Moser systems appeared as generalizations of these models involving extra degrees of freedom which are usually interpreted as "spin variables" \cite{GH} and were initially called Euler-Calogero-Moser systems since they can be considered as an Euler top interacting with a Calogero-Moser system.
 Integrability of spin Calogero-Moser systems was studied in numerous papers from various points of view, see for example \cite{KBBT}\cite{CMbook}\cite{LX}.
 The superintegrability\footnote{The notion of superintegrability is reviewed below.
-It is also known degenerate integrability \cite{N} or non-commutative integrability.} of this model was proven in \cite{R1}, see also references therein.
-Geometrically, spin Calogero-Moser systems are related to Poisson varieties $T^*G/G$ where the $G$ action is the lift of the conjugation action of $G$ on itself.
-Their phase spaces are symplectic leaves of $T^*G/G$ and their Hamiltonians are $Ad_G$-invariant functions on $\g^*$ pulled back through the projection $T^*G/G\simeq (\g^*\times G)/G\to \g^*/G$.
-Here we trivialized the cotangent bundle $T^*G\simeq \g^*\times G$ by right translation (or, equivalently, by left translations).
+It is also known as degenerate integrability \cite{N} or non-commutative integrability.} of this model was proven in \cite{R1}, see also references therein.
+The phase space of a spin Calogero-Moser system is a symplectic leaf of the Poisson space $T^*G/G$, where the action of $G$ is the natural lift to $T^*G$ of the conjugation action of $G$ on itself.
+The Poisson commuting Hamiltonians are $Ad_G$-invariant functions on $\g^*$ pulled back through the projection $T^*G/G\simeq (\g^*\times G)/G\to \g^*/G$.
+Here we trivialized the cotangent bundle $T^*G\simeq \g^*\times G$ by right translations (or, equivalently, by left translations).
+The space $T^*G/G$ is singular and its symplectic leaves are singular.
+More precisely they are stratified symplectic spaces \cite{SL}.
+However, it has an open dense (Zariski open in the algebraic setting) subspace which is a smooth algebraic orbifold $T^*G_{reg}/G$, where $G_{reg}$ is a subset of regular elements in $G$ .
+Its symplectic leaves are largest symplectic strata of symplectic leaves of $T^*G/G$.
+Poisson structure on $T^*G/G$ means a Poisson bivector field in a vicinity of smooth points of $T^*G$.